wicarpessoa/focusTimerDarkMode/README.md

 # Focus Timer Darkmode

-a timer to control your time on something that need focus.
+a timer to control your time on something that you need to focus.
 Sounds to improve your concentration and theme dark and light to you choose.

 ## Deploy